 Data Type Description

 Boolean Single bit

 Byte Unsigned 8-bit value

 Char Signed 8-bit value

 Unsigned 16-bit value

-Word

-bit 0 is the low bit bit 15 is the high bit
+Word bit 0 is the low bit

+bit 15 is the high bit

 Signed 16-bit value

-agrica to bit value

 Short bit 0 is the low bit

-bit 14 is the high bit
+Snort bit 14 is the high bit

 bit 15 is the sign bit

-Two byte packed BCD
+BCD Two-byte packed BCD

 BCD Value range is 0-9999.
-Behavior is undefined for values beyond this range
+Behavior is undefined for values beyond this range.

 Unsigned 32-bit value

-Offsigned 32-bit value

 DWord bit 0 is the low bit

 bit 31 is the high bit

 Signed 32-bit value

-Long bit 0 is the low bit bit 30 is the high bit
+Long bit 0 is the low bit

+Long bit 30 is the high bit

 bit 31 is the sign bit

-Four byte packed BCD
+LBCD Four-byte packed BCD

-LBCD

-Value range is 0-99999999.
-Behavior is undefined for values beyond this range
+LBCD Value range is 0-999999999.
+Behavior is undefined for values beyond this range.

-32-bit floating point value
+32-bit floating-point value

-Float

-The driver interprets two consecutive registers as a floating-point value by making the second register the high word and the first register the low word.
+Float The driver interprets two consecutive registers as a floating-point value by making the second register the high word and the first register the low word.

 Date 64-bit floating-point value

+Unsigned 64-bit value

+QWord bit 0 is the low bit

+bit 63 is the high bit

+Signed 64-bit value

+Llong bit 0 is the low bit

+LLong bit 62 is the high bit

+bit 63 is the sign bit

+Double 64-bit floating point value

-Null-terminated ASCII string
+String Null-terminated ASCII string

-String I wull-terminated ASOII String

-^{} The Data Block subtype, String, is a NULL padded ASCII string.
+\The Data Block subtype, String, is a NULL padded ASCII string.